srinivassivaratri/commitify/README.md

    pip install -r requirements.txt
    ```

-4. Create a `.env` file in the project root and add your Perplexity AI API key:
+4. Create a `.env` file in the project root:
    ```
    PERPLEXITY_API_KEY=your_api_key_here
    ```

-## Usage
+### Usage

 1. Stage your changes:
    ```bash
    git add .
    ```

-2. Run commitify:
+2. Run Commitify:
    ```bash
    python ai_commit.py
    ```

-3. Review the generated commit message.
-You can:
+3. Review the generated commit message:
    - Use it as is
    - Edit it
    - Cancel and write your own

-The tool will generate a commit message based on your staged changes, allowing you to quickly create meaningful and standardized commit messages.

-## Features

-- Generates concise, focused commit messages
-- Enforces git best practices
-- Provides interactive editing
-- Performs specific change analysis
+### How It Works

+1. Retrieve git diff of staged changes
+2. Send diff to Perplexity AI API with instructions
+3. Receive generated commit message
+4. Allow user to review, edit, or use the message

+### Configuration

+Set the following in your `.env` file:
+- `PERPLEXITY_API_KEY`: Your Perplexity AI API key

+### Error Handling

+Commitify handles:
+- No staged changes
+- API connection failures
+- Invalid API responses

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome.
+Please submit a Pull Request.

 ## License